biojava/biojava.github.io/_wikis/GSoC:AAPropertiesComputation.md

 *Co-mentored by [Andreas Prlic](Andreas Prlic "wikilink")*

-The calculation of physico-chemical properties for biopolymers is an important tool in the arsenal of molecular biologist.
+The calculation of physicochemical properties for biopolymers is an important tool in the arsenal of molecular biologist.
 Theoretically calculated quantities like extinction coefficients, isoelectric points, hydrophobicities and instability indices are useful guides as to how a